SPEAK WITH AN EXPERT

 • Technologies – When building or augmenting your SOC Network, you should consider incorporating key technologies to improve enrichment of your Detection & Response capabilities.
 Evaluating the right technologies can take a considerable amount of time, and you may want to work with a partner who is familiar with the available technologies and can help you select the best products and services for your organization.Key technologies that are essential to effective Detection & Response include a cloud-native SIEM with automation and orchestration, threat intelligence, vulnerability scanning, and Endpoint Detection & Response (EDR) capabilities.

-Key functions and responsibilities of the SOC
+Key functions and responsibilities of the Security Operations Center

 When defining the key functions and responsibilities of the SOC, many people ask what is SOC security exactly?
 The answer is that SOC security not only responds to incidents in a defensive or reactive process but should also serve as the driver of your company-wide cybersecurity program.